Connect with us

 Communication Barriers Escalated the Encounter

-Body‑camera video shows Hollingsworth signaling that she could not hear commands.
+Body‑camera video shows Hollingsworth in her car signaling to the officer that she could not hear commands.
 Yet Officer Michael Rose continued issuing verbal orders and told her she was “not listening,” according to KTNV.

 See also Tyron McAlpin, Black deaf man beaten by Phoenix police, plans to sue city for $3.5M

-Because Rose wore a neck gaiter, she could not read his lips.
+Because Rose wore a neck gaiter, Hollingsworth could not read his lips.
 Therefore, she struggled to understand why she was being confronted.

 The lawsuit states Rose refused written communication and attempted to use her daughters as interpreters, according to court documents obtained by KTNV.

-Video Shows Officer Forcing Her to the Ground
+Video Shows Las Vegas Officer Forcing Deaf Woman to the Ground

-Rose ordered Hollingsworth to sit on the curb before explaining the complaint.
+Rose pulled Hollingsworth from the car and ordered her to sit on the curb before explaining the complaint.
 Then he warned, “Sit down or I will sit you down,” according to body‑camera footage.

-Moments later, he pulled her from the car, forced her to the pavement and handcuffed her as her 11‑year‑old daughters cried.
+Moments later, he forced her to the pavement and handcuffed her as her 11‑year‑old twin daughters cried.

 The lawsuit says officers twisted her arms behind her back, restricting the hands she uses to communicate in American Sign Language.